 The easier and level Spearhead Loop is a 1.2 km loop trail accessed from the Roundhouse Lodge on Whistler Mountain.
 Enjoy great views of Blackcomb Mountain and the Peak 2 Peak Gondola going by.

 7. See a Historical Train Wreck

-The Train Wreck Trail south of Whistler Village makes for a fabulous and easy walk, with the ultimate destination being a suspension bridge and an old accident site.
+The Train Wreck Trail south of Whistler Village is an excellent, easy walk.
+The ultimate destination is a suspension bridge and an old accident site.
 In 1956, a train traveling south from Lillooet derailed, spilling engines and twelve boxcars into a narrow passage.
-Seven of the boxcars were too damaged to salvage, and so they were dragged out of the way and left behind overlooking the Cheakamus River.
+Seven of the boxcars were too damaged to salvage; they were dragged out of the way and left behind overlooking the Cheakamus River.

-Over the years, a suspension bridge to the site made access easier, and Train Wreck has become a favorite destination for graffiti artists, mountain bikers, hikers, and in this age of Instagram, photographers.
+Over the years, a suspension bridge was built to the site and made access easier.
+Train Wreck has become a favorite destination for graffiti artists, mountain bikers, hikers, and in this age of Instagram, photographers.

 8. Walk the Lost Lake Loop

 This is an easy and accessible walk just a few steps from the Village.
 The 6 km trail is level and goes around a lovely and popular lake.
 You can relax on its beach, take Fido to his/her own special dog beach, and enjoy a refreshing swim in the mountain river-fed water.